Your company is a target for hackers.

 Hackers regularly seek out access to computer systems via the login credentials of your employees.
 Frequently, this takes the form of “social engineering,” which ranges from extremely clandestine maneuvers all the way down to simply asking people for their passwords.

-Why spend hours trying to crack passwords when they can call someone in your firm and convince them that your kid really needs your password to get onto the home WiFi.
-It works.
-Way too well.
+Why spend hours trying to crack passwords when they can call someone in your office and convince them that your kid really needs your password to get onto the home WiFi?

 3) Every rule you bend is another weak spot in your small business cybersecurity